 - Hickory Hills Park (Hickory Rd.): Playground; shelter with picnic tables; basketball court

 - Himsel Park (Spellman St.): Playground; basketball court; sledding hill, community garden

 - Ibinger Ridge Park (Norsk Ridge): Playground; basketball court; open play field

 - Jaycee Park (Durtschi Dr.): Playground; shelter with picnic tables; basketball court

-- Lion’s Park (Fairway St.): Playground; shelter with picnic tables; basketball court; water fountain
+- Lion’s Park (Fairway St.): Playground; shelter with picnic tables; basketball court

 - Nesheim Park (Oak Tree Dr.): Playground; basketball court; sledding hill

 - Sutter Farm Park (Green Valley Rd.): Playground; shelter with picnic tables; basketball court

 - Valley View Park (Westmorland Dr.): Playground; shelter with picnic tables, basketball court